When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Comparison with Other Methods

+In Case 1, we see from \eqref{eq:gd-eg-case1} that both GD and EG have convergence rates $1 - O(\mu_1/L_2) = 1-O(\tau).$ MEG, on the other hand, has an accelerated convergence rate of $1 - O(\sqrt{\tau})$, as well as an additional constant improvement by a factor of $\sqrt{1-R^2}$, as we showed in \eqref{eq:MEG-asymptotic-rate-1}.
+Moving on to Case 2, we showed in \eqref{eq:MEG-asymptotic-rate} that MEG enjoys an accelerated convergence rate of $1-O(\sqrt{\mu/L})$ as long as $c = O(L)$.
+However, both GD and EG in \eqref{eq:gd-eg-case2} have non-accelerated convergence under the same condition.
+Lastly, for Case 3, we showed in \eqref{eq:MEG-asymptotic-rate-3} that MEG achieves an asymptotic rate that matches the known lower bound for bilinear games: $\sqrt{\frac{b-a}{b+a}}$, with $c=0$; further, the rate of MEG improves if $c > 0$.
+On the contrary, GD and EG suffer from slower rates, as shown in \eqref{eq:gd-eg-case3}.

-We now compare the convergence rate of EGM with that of GDM, which iterates as in \eqref{eq:momentum-method}.
-In \textcite{azizian2020accelerating}, it was shown that GD is optimal for the class of games where the eigenvalues of the Jacobian is included in a \emph{disc} in the complex plane, indicating acceleration is not possible for this problem class.
-However, it is well-known that GDM achieves the optimal convergence rate when the the the eigenvalues of the Jacobian lie on the (strictly positive) real line segment, which amounts to (strongly-convex) minimization.
-Hence, \textcite{azizian2020accelerating} studies the intermediate case, when the eigenvalues of the Jacobian are included in an ellipse, which can be thought of as the real segment $[\mu, L]$ perturbed with $\epsilon$ in an elliptic way.
-That is, they consider the following spectral shape:\footnote{A visual illustration of this ellipse can be found in \textcite[Figure 2]{azizian2020accelerating}.}
+\textbf{Comparison with GDM.} We now compare the convergence rate of MEG with that of GDM, which iterates as in \eqref{eq:momentum-method}.
+In \cite{azizian2020accelerating}, it was shown that GD is the optimal method for games where the Jacobian eigenvalues are within a \emph{disc} in the complex plane.
+This suggests that acceleration is not possible for this type of problem.\footnote{Yet, one can consider the case where, e.g., a cross-shape is contained in a disc.
+Then, by knowing more fine-grained structure of the Jacobian spectrum, MEG can have faster convergence in \eqref{eq:MEG-asymptotic-rate}.} On the other hand, it is well-known that GDM achieves an accelerated convergence rate for strongly-convex (quadratic) minimization, where the eigenvalues of the Hessian lie on the (strictly positive) real line segment \citep{polyak1987introduction}.
+Hence, \cite{azizian2020accelerating} studies the intermediate case, where the Jacobian eigenvalues are within an ellipse, which can be thought of as the real segment $[\mu, L]$ perturbed with $\epsilon$ in an elliptic way.
+That is, they consider the spectral shape:\footnote{A visual illustration of this ellipse can be found in \citet[Figure 2]{azizian2020accelerating}.}

-Similarly to GD and EG above, in \cite{azizian2020accelerating}, GDM is interpreted as a fixed point iteration,\footnote{As the GDM recursion for $w_{t+1}$ depends on $w_t$ and $w_{t-1}$, \cite{azizian2020accelerating} uses an augmented operator; see Lemma 2 in that work for details.} as in
+Similarly to GD and EG above, in \cite{azizian2020accelerating}, GDM is interpreted as a fixed point iteration:\footnote{As GDM updates $w_{t+1}$ using both $w_t$ and $w_{t-1}$, \cite{azizian2020accelerating} uses an augmented fixed point operator; see Lemma 2 in that work for details. }